What Happens to Roots Decompose Following Topping

 Frequently asked questions

-How long will it take for the roots of trees to rot in the ground?
+How long will it take for tree roots to begin to rot?

 Do decaying tree roots cause issues for structures nearby?